-The Interstate Bridge will use all-electronic toll collection - the standard for tolled facilities throughout the country.
+The Interstate Bridge will use electronic toll collection, which is standard for tolled facilities throughout the country.
 There will not be toll booths and traffic will not need to stop to pay tolls.
-The Program and local agency partners have agreed that the Interstate Bridge will use time-of-day variable-rate tolling on a set schedule that charges higher prices during peak congestion times.
-This will result in some users choosing lower-cost, off-peak times for travel.
+The program and local agency partners have agreed that the Interstate Bridge will use variable-rate tolling on a set schedule that charges higher prices during peak congestion times.
+The intended effect is some users shifting trips to off-peak travel times.

 Tolling on the existing Interstate Bridge is anticipated to start in 2026, shortly after the construction of the replacement bridge is estimated to begin.
 This is referred to as pre-completion tolling, which helps to achieve the toll funding contribution more efficiently.
-Once construction is complete, tolling will switch over to the new bridge.
+Once construction is complete, tolling will switch to the new bridge.

-to stop to pay tolls.
+New tolling technologies do not require users to stop to pay tolls.